-The Welsh Springer is a medium sized spaniel, smaller than the English Springer, symmetrical and compact, not leggy, strong and muscular.
+The Welsh Springer is a medium-sized spaniel, smaller than the English Springer, symmetrical and compact, not leggy, strong and muscular.
 However, still quick and active and with a merry disposition.
 They are always a rich red and white in colour, with no exceptions, standing between 18 and 19 inches to the wither.
 The Welsh Springer Spaniel possesses superb scenting and game finding abilities as well as real versatility, happily adapting to any role in the field.
 From beating, picking up, duck flighting, sitting in a hide decoying pigeons to following a blood trail shooting deer, they are great working dogs.
 A very loyal and sociable spaniel, they love family life as well as the working life so fit happily into your life and onto your sofa!

 Working A Welsh Springer

-I have had and worked Welsh Springers for over 25 years and am currently the Working and Field Trial Secretary for the Welsh Springer Spaniel Club of South Wales.
+I have had and worked with Welsh Springers for over 25 years and am currently the Working and Field Trial Secretary for the Welsh Springer Spaniel Club of South Wales.
 It would be wrong of me to suggest that they are easier or harder to train than any other spaniel.
-Like all breeds it requires patience and consideration to get the best out of your Welsh.
-The Welsh Springer can be both stubborn and opinionated but once trained these characteristics become a genuine asset, resulting in a shooting companion who is intelligent, determined and a remorseless hunter.
+Like all breeds, it requires patience and consideration to get the best out of your Welsh.
+The Welsh Springer can be both stubborn and opinionated but once trained these characteristics to become a genuine asset, resulting in a shooting companion who is intelligent, determined and a remorseless hunter.

 They are capable of going all day!
 We frequently arrive before the shooting day starts to push in the boundaries and arrive back at the Shoot Hut as everyone is leaving, having been asked to do a final sweep of the last drives to collect any missed birds.
-The breed is different in style to the other, more popular spaniel breeds.
-They are slightly steadier of pace which allows them to maintain the same energy and drive all day, they have outstanding noses however, and very rarely miss birds, often finding blinked birds down rabbit holes or lost retrieves hung up in clematis or vines many feet above their heads.
+The breed is different in style from the other, more popular spaniel breeds.
+They are slightly steadier of pace which allows them to maintain the same energy and drive all day, they have outstanding noses, however, and very rarely miss birds, often finding blinked birds down rabbit holes or lost retrieves hung up in clematis or vines many feet above their heads.

-Like everyone who works a vulnerable breed, we are inevitably the only representatives on a shoot, a double edged sword because it makes your mistakes as noticeable as your successes!
-But it’s always a source of huge pride when the “is that a cocker then?” spaniel puts in a good days work and manages some eye catching retrieves and flushes.
+Like everyone who works a vulnerable breed, we are inevitably the only representatives on a shoot, a double-edged sword because it makes your mistakes as noticeable as your successes!
+But it’s always a source of huge pride when the “is that a cocker then?” spaniel puts in a good day’s work and manages some eye-catching retrieves and flushes.